rifmj/protofolio/docs/examples/basic.md

 let yaml = ECommerceApi::asyncapi_yaml()?;
 ```

-## Multiple Messages on Same Channel
+## Multiple Messages on Same Channel 🔄

+You can have multiple messages on the same channel:

 ```rust
 #[derive(Serialize, Deserialize, JsonSchema, AsyncApiMessage)]